The server address to listen on. Can bind to a specific IP.

 proxy_mode = true

-specifies the scheme to be prepended to pub_url
+unix_https specifies the scheme to be prepended to pub_url, so whether to useunix_http and

 It is also recommended to use POSIX ACLs to limit access to Rauthy socket to your reverse proxy, so other UNIX users won't be able to connect to the socket directly and bypass the reverse proxy.